 In addition, you must be careful with the number of eBay "upgrades" you choose for each listing.
 If you were to have your title bold, have your listing duration increased to 10 days, use a subtitle, and many more add-ons, you will be charged small increases to your insertion fee.

 eBay Final Value Fee

+The eBay final value fee is a percentage of the total selling price plus shipping fee.
 This often is the most expensive portion of the three eBay fee types, so you must make sure to be careful and not forget this one!

 2. clothing, shoes, and accessories

 3. books, DVDs, movies, music, and video games

 4. and all other categories

 Your total final value fee what be determined by what you choose to sell!